 At this point, the subject can get horrendously contentious; Britain's anti-monarchists, though they don't seem to have a prominent voice or threatening political movement these days, have heartfelt complaints and proposals for better and more justified systems.

 For the present, the current incumbents in the golden prison seem, at least, to have done a decent job of perceiving what the deep meanings and unique job of the inherited head of state in Britain may be - myriad signals of national identity and continuity that could, perhaps, not be so easily delivered by the British head of government.

-In any case, there it is — U.K. monarch or U.S. flag — each being fact and tangible proof of centuries-long survival as a group — whether you’re looking at Britain’s queen, waving from the Buckingham balcony, or America’s flag that we Yanks want, in these scattering times, to see yet waving … expecting it to keep doing so since once in a battle the “bombs bursting in air gave proof through the night” that it “was still there.”
+In any case, there it is - U.K. monarch or U.S. flag - each fact and tangible proof of centuries-long survival as a group - whether you're looking at Britain's queen, waving from the Buckingham balcony, or America's flag that we Yanks want, in these scattering times, to see yet waving … expecting it to keep doing so since once in a battle the "bombs bursting in air gave proof through the night" that it "was still there."